 Here at YAL we have much to be thankful for, so we are taking some time to give back.
 Just as it's important to educate our communities and campuses about private charity and voluntary action, it's important that we practice what we preach.
 So we are asking all YAL members, supporters, and chapters to join us and organize a "Choose Charity" event on your campus or in your community.

-What: Connect with a local charity to help those in need, and share the importance of private charity over government dependency at the same time!
+What: Connect with a local charity to help those in need, and share the importance of private charity over government dependency!

-When: Any time in November and early December.
-But start planning now.
-Your free banner can take up to three weeks to arrive, and it will take at least a couple weeks to find a local charity or reserve a high-traffic space on campus and organize your chapter.
+When: Any time in the summer -- but start planning now!
+Your free banner can take up to three weeks to arrive, and it will take at least a couple of weeks to find a local charity or reserve a high-traffic space on campus and organize your chapter.

-How: Read and follow the instructions in this comprehensive guide to choose a "Choose Charity" event and execute your plan on or off campus.
+How: Read and follow the instructions in this comprehensive guide for a "Choose Charity" event and execute your plan on or off campus.

 Why: This is our opportunity to practice what we preach.
 If we believe people should take care of people, and not the government, then let's live up to that standard.
 And have a fun time at the same time!

-YAL is offering FREE resources to every active YAL chapter to participate in Choose Charity:
+YAL offers FREE resources to every chapter to participate in Choose Charity:

 Print and distribute "Thank You" notes to those who give.
 Download these pre-written "Thank You" notes to give them to everyone who gives to your charity.
 You can edit them to include your chapter's contact information, so they can learn more about your chapter, too.
 It's an easy way to pick up a new recruit!

 Once your chapter is committed to participating, start organizing your event.
 We have put together two types of events -- on-campus and off-campus -- for your chapter to review and follow.
 But, be creative!
 We want to see how you can make these ideas better.